kubasejdak/platform/README.md

 ### Overview

-Platform project creates an easy to use abstraction for launching applications on various OS platforms.
+Platform project creates an easy-to-use abstraction for launching applications on various OS platforms.
-It's main goal is to provide:
+Its main goal is to provide:
 * compiler configuration for target platform,
 * abstraction of launching main application thread on target platform.